mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/module.md

 ---
 title: Module class
+description: Defines the core behavior of classes that were migrated from RPG or CL programs and modules.

 ---

 Defines the core behavior of classes that were migrated from RPG or CL programs and modules.